nanocosmos/documentation-net/docs/cloud/analytics-introduction.md

 ## Analytics Dashboard

-Analytics and metrics is available in several levels, dependent on your business agreement, support level and subscription plan.
+Check out our dedicated dashboard features at [metrics.nanocosmos.de](https://metrics.nanocosmos.de)!
+Many different metrics are available in several levels, dependent on your business agreement, support level and subscription plan.
 Please get in touch for any questions.

 The default level allows you to access most of the metrics available on the different dashboards.